hamzayassin/docs/docs/cs2/cs2-pluginslist.md

 title: "Plugins: Free vs Pro"
 ---

-On this page we have created a description of the list of plugins that are already available on our CS2 service.
+On this page, we have created a description of the list of plugins that are already available on our CS2 service.

 Below you will be able to see which plugins are available/unavailable on our free and pro servers.